Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the last ten line of a file
+displaying of the first 10 lines